- Location: Student Center, 4th Floor

 - Women’s Center Website

-The Women’s Center aids in the education of women and men with respect to their changing roles, rights, and responsibilities in today’s world.
+The Women’s Center aids in the education of women with respect to their changing roles, rights, and responsibilities in today’s world.
 Different programs, workshops and weekly discussion groups are offered each semester and are developed to address the current needs of the campus community.
 A reference library and a referral service are available to Montclair State University students.
-We encourage the personal growth and empowerment of women through personal coaching, mentoring service, and advocacy.
+We encourage the personal growth and empowerment of women through personal coaching, mentoring services, and advocacy.
 The Women’s Center serves as a safe space on campus for all women.

 How can The Women’s Center help you as a faculty member?